hedera-dev/hedera-agent-kit/docs/PLUGINS.md

 # Available Tools

-The Hedera Agent Kit provides a comprehensive set of tools organized by service type.
-These tools can be used both by the conversational agent and programmatically.
+The Hedera Agent Kit provides a comprehensive set of tools organized into **plugins** by the type of Hedera service they interact with.
+These tools can be used both by the conversational agent and when you are building with the SDK.

+## Plugin Architecture

+The tools are now organized into plugins, each containing related functionality:

+- **Core Account Plugin**: Tools for Hedera Account Service operations
+- **Core Consensus Plugin**: Tools for Hedera Consensus Service (HCS) operations
+- **Core HTS Plugin**: Tools for Hedera Token Service operations
+- **Core Queries Plugin**: Tools for querying Hedera network data

-Tools can be found in [typescript/src/shared/tools](../typescript/src/shared/tools)
+Plugins can be found in [typescript/src/plugins](../typescript/src/plugins)

 Want additional Hedera tools?
 [Open an issue](https://github.com/hedera-dev/hedera-agent-kit/issues/new?template=toolkit_feature_request.yml&labels=feature-request).